nelson-lang/nelson-gitbook/markdown/en/tests_manager/README.md

-# Tests manager

-Tests framework for Nelson
+# Tests framework for Nelson

+The Test Manager module in Nelson provides tools for automated testing of code, enabling users to validate functionality, ensure correctness, and manage test cases efficiently.

+This module supports creating reference outputs, running test suites, and conditionally skipping tests.

 ## Functions